tadesouaiaia/prsWorkshop-website/docs/prep_software.md

         install.packages(c("BEDMatrix","boot","data.table","doMC","glmnet","MASS","optparse","parallel","R.utils"))
         ```

-After you have finished installation and testing and downloaded our preworkshop materials, please consider
-completing our [R-tutorial](tut_R.md) to better familiarize yourself with some basic analysis commands.
+After you have finished installation and testing of R, please consider completing our [R-tutorial](tut_R.md) to better familiarize yourself with some basic analysis commands.